freeCodeCamp/freeCodeCamp/guide/english/algorithms/sorting-algorithms/merge-sort/index.md

      = n + n + ... + n + n + n
 ```

 Counting the number of repetitions of n in the sum at the end, we see that there are lg n + 1 of them.
-Thus the running time is n(lg n + 1) = n lg n + n.
+Thus, the running time is n(lg n + 1) = n lg n + n.
 We observe that n lg n + n < n lg n + n lg n = 2n lg n for n>0, so the running time is O(n lg n).

 ```Algorithm
 MergeSort(arr[], left,  right):